mebubo/hashcode-utils/README.md

 This library provides useful tools to make your life easier when competing in the Google Hash Code:
 - **HCParser**: an easily configured input parser which maps the input file to your classes representing the problem
-- **HCSolver**: an abstract class that takes care of boilerplate file I/O code, and provides a skeleton for you to fill
+- **HCSolver**: a class that takes care of all the boilerplate file I/O code, and just needs a function that actually solves the problem
 - **HCRunner**: a tiny framework that takes care of solving each input file in a separate thread with proper exception logging

 ## HCParser